moshiur1412/TwitchStreamerEventViewer/README.md

 ***

 ## Overview
 This is identified that the project developed as calling name SEV-System.
-The system is handle any twitch users for their specific requirements such as set favorite streamer name, their embedded live streaming, recent events and chatting just like a sub-system of the Twitch TV.
-SEV-System is totally depends on the Twitch API, which is used by their twitch account ID, that is must be required for their next pages load.
+The system handles any twitch users for their specific requirements such as set favorite streamer name, their embedded live streaming, recent events and chatting just like a sub-system of the Twitch TV.
+SEV-System is totally depended on the Twitch API, which is used by their twitch account ID, that is must be required for their next pages load.
 Therefore, the system is completely run error-free in that checking period.

 ## Problem Domain Area
 - Build a web application that helps its audience see their favorite streamer's Twitch events in real-time.
 - Including live-streaming, chat feature for streamer's channel based.
-- Solution provides any twitch user to login using twitch authentication.
+- The solution provides any twitch user to login using twitch authentication.
-- Also enables user to chat on their favorite channels.
+- Also enables the user to chat on their favorite channels.

 ## Strengths in the System